srobo/team-emails/SR2026/2025-11-13-competition-begun.md

 If your team haven't already done so, the place we'd recommend they start is with the [simulator activities][simulator-activities] and the [microgames][microgames].
-Many of the tasks are self-evident when they're completed, however for some you may need to refer to the [super-secret answer sheet][microgames-answers].
 Please note, we have released a new version of the simulator bundles to fix a bug that prevented saving images from the camera.
 If you had previously installed the simulator, we recommend downloading the new simulator bundle from our docs.

 Together these introduce your team to our [documentation][docs] and